Bread’s centrality in human civilisation

 Both artists will use an interdisciplinary approach, working in digital media, installation, sculpture and performance.

-Daily Bread takes its lead from systems of clientelism and corruption within societies.
-It makes reference to bread and salt as indispensable parts of life, but also refers to the double-meaning of dough in terms of money and the value of salt in history.
+Daily Bread makes reference to bread and salt as indispensable parts of life, but also refers to the double-meaning of dough in terms of money and the value of salt in history.

 Shtohryn’s work is a spatial algorithmic-suggestions trail starting with bread and leading to salt, ritual and politics.
 It’s a plateau of semi-connected meanings and associations, sprouting to various directions.